 The coast of northern California is rugged and spectacular.
 Along the Mendocino County portion of that coast, the BLM manages 1,255 acres, including over two miles of coastline and the estuary of the Garcia River, adjacent to the historic Point Arena Lighthouse.
-In 2004, over 1,100 of these acres, commonly known as the Stornetta Public Lands, were acquired by the Federal government, largely through donation, to be managed by the BLM.
-Earlier this year, the BLM acquired approximately 123 acres of additional lands from the Cypress Abbey Corporation through a combination of donation and acquisition using funds from the Land and Water Conservation Fund (LWCF).
-The President's budget for FY 2013 includes a request for LWCF funding of \$4.5 million to complete the Cypress Abbey acquisition of approximately 400 additional acres.
+In 2004, over 1,100 of these acres, commonly known as the Stornetta Public Lands, were acquired by the Federal government, through donation, to be managed by the BLM.
+In early 2012 the BLM acquired approximately 123 acres of additional lands from the Cyprus Abbey Corporation through a combination of donation and acquisition using funds from the Land and Water Conservation Fund (LWCF).
+The BLM expects to complete the remaining Cyprus Abbey acquisition later this year with the acquisition of an additional 409 acres.
+The President's budget for FY 2014 includes a request for LWCF funding of an additional \$2 million to acquire the two remaining private inholdings from willing sellers.